Prospect B2B: Why is it difficult?

 A good telephone prospecting approach consists of 6 steps:

-- Introduce yourself: once you have your contact on the line, they will fairly quickly decide whether your call is worth their time.
-First, it must be able to identify you.
-Therefore, a successful prospecting call begins with a succinct presentation: First name, last name, position, company.
+- Presenting yourself: once you have your interlocutor online, it will quickly decide if your call deserves that it gives you time.
+First, he must be able to identify you.
+Consequently, a successful B2B prospecting call begins with a succinct presentation: first name, last name, post, business.

 - Explain the purpose of the call: at this stage, the prospect does not yet know whether he will listen to you or not.
 He wonders how your call concerns him.
 It is therefore necessary to clearly present the purpose of the call to him.
 For example, we could base ourselves on a sectoral issue that decision-makers in the field encounter and to which your offer responds.